 Additional Information about the Greek Community Standards Board can be found on the Carnegie Mellon Fraternity and Sorority Life website.

-When sanctions are decided as part of the community standards process, the educational and developmental needs of the involved student will be considered with utmost importance.
+When sanctions are decided as part of the student conduct process, the educational and developmental needs of the involved student will be considered with utmost importance.
 Educational and developmental sanctions may accompany additional administrative sanctions with the university.

-Non-compliance with sanctions may result in further action through the community standards process.
+Non-compliance with sanctions may result in further action through the student conduct process.

-The determination of sanctions will be guided by the following considerations: the interests of the community, the impact of the violation on the victim(s), documented disciplinary history (see Prior Violations and Repeated Violations in this document), and any mitigating or aggravating circumstances.
+The determination of sanctions will be guided by the following considerations: the interests of the community, the impact of the violation on the victim(s), documented student conduct history, and any mitigating or aggravating circumstances.

-- Residence Hall Probation: An official notice to a resident student that conduct with regard to residence hall regulations or policies has been unacceptable and that future violation of university regulations may result in more serious disciplinary action, including the possible loss of campus residency.
+Residence Hall Probation: An official notice to a resident student that conduct with regard to residence hall regulations or policies has been unacceptable and that future violation of university regulations may result in more serious student conduct action, including the possible loss of campus residency.
 Probation lasts for a stated period of time.

-- Community Service: The university may require uncompensated service (a specified number of hours) to the university or an off-campus, non-profit organization as a sanction.
+Community Service: The university may require uncompensated service (a specified number of hours) to the university or an off-campus, non-profit organization as a sanction.
 The particular assignment of duties must be pre-approved through the appropriate university adjudicator.
 Students must provide appropriate documentation verifying their completed community service.
-Failure to complete the service satisfactorily within the specified period of time may result in further action through the community standards process.
+Failure to complete the service satisfactorily within the specified period of time may result in further action through the student conduct process.

-- Loss of Residency in University Housing: An action that excludes a student or student group from residence in university housing for a stated period of time.
-A student who loses residency in university housing shall be considered for future housing accommodations, as space permits.
+Loss of Residency in University Housing: An action that excludes a student or student group from residence in university housing for a stated period of time.
+A student who loses residency in university housing shall be considered for future housing accommodations once the period of debarment is concluded and as space permits.